Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/example-aws-configuration.md

   >\- /mnt/tempstorage:/mnt/ingest

 Note that either of these paths can point to any location as long as it is not otherwise in use (e.g do not bind this to /var/www/ on the docker container, as that directory already contains the Drupal files).  /mnt is commonly used as the default directory for mounting volumes in Linux.
+It is also possible to mount them in the same place, eg "/mnt/ingest:/mnt/ingest" but that may make it difficult to tell them apart later on.

-Any files or directories added to /mnt/tempstorage/ on the host server will be immediately available to the Apache docker container aft er bringing ISLE back up with `docker-compose up -d`.
+Any files or directories added to /mnt/tempstorage/ on the host server will be immediately available to the Apache docker container after bringing ISLE back up with `docker-compose up -d`.

 ## Workflow